mudcrab-landcruiser/mudcrab-landcruiser.github.io/index.md

 # World's First Underwater Car

-In July 2023 we drove it 7km across Darwin Harbour, 30m deep at is peak
+In July 2023 we drove the world's first underwater car 7km across Darwin Harbour, 30m deep at is peak

-It's called the Mudcrab - it's a fully electric, underwater-rated 1978 Toyota Landcruiser
+It's called the Mudcrab - it's a fully electric-converted, >30m underwater-rated 1978 Toyota Landcruiser

-It was built and driven by 'ragtag team of engineers, commercial divers and revheads' according to ABC News Australia, which is about right
+It was built and operated by 'ragtag team of engineers, commercial divers and revheads' according to ABC News Australia, which is accurate

 ![Embedding an image](/drone_begin_crossing.jpg)